Spotify plans to enter Web video business - WSJ

-The company has been reaching out to companies that specialise in making content for Google Inc's YouTube to discuss both acquiring their material and co-creating original video series, the Journal said. (on.wsj.com/1zFOsXx)
+The company has been reaching out to companies that specialize in making content for Google Inc's YouTube to discuss both acquiring their material and co-creating original video series, the Journal said. (on.wsj.com/1zFOsXx)

 Spotify could announce its video plans as early as this month, the report said.